Good practice when a pupil has a medical condition

 There are times when other services are likely to be involved.
 For example, the Child & Adolescent Mental Health Service (CAMHS) or Children and Families First (once known as Early Help).

 It is better to provide focussed support when problems first emerge.
 The right early help services can prevent emerging problems from getting worse.
-This avoids problems becoming deep seated or entrenched.

 Children and Families First Services provide support to those needing extra help.
 The Early Help Assessment ensures they receive all the support they deserve.
 This builds on a One Family, One Worker, One Plan principle.
 For further information and contact details see Children and Families First (once known as Early Help).